printers-for-people/catboat/docs/CANBUS.md

 report lines like the following:
 ```
 Found canbus_uuid=11aa22bb33cc, Application: Klipper, Unassigned
-Found canbus_uuid=11aa22bb33cc, Application: Danger-Klipper, Assigned: 77
+Found canbus_uuid=11aa22bb33cc, Application: Kalico, Assigned: 77
 ```

 Each device will have a unique identifier.
 In the above example, `11aa22bb33cc` is the micro-controller's "canbus_uuid".

-Note that the `canbus_query.py` tool will only report uninitialized devices - if Klipper (or a similar tool) configures the device then it will no longer appear in the list.
+Note that the `canbus_query.py` tool will only report uninitialized devices - if Kalico (or a similar tool) configures the device then it will no longer appear in the list.

-⚠️ Note that only devices flashed with a Danger-Klipper firmware will respond while assigned a device node ID.
+⚠️ Note that only devices flashed with a Kalico firmware will respond while assigned a device node ID.
 Devices using a Klipper firmware will no longer appear in the list once configured

-## Configuring Klipper
+## Configuring Kalico

-Update the Klipper [mcu configuration](Config_Reference.md#mcu) to use the CAN bus to communicate with the device - for example:
+Update the Kalico [mcu configuration](Config_Reference.md#mcu) to use the CAN bus to communicate with the device - for example:
 ```
 [mcu my_can_mcu]